A fun day out for all the family at Chiang Mai Zoo

 Chiang Mai Zoo is a beautiful and fertile attraction in cool climate all year round.
 Fertility of forest, flowers and rare Northern orchids in Chiang Mai Zoo.

 Chiang Mai Zoo is located on the outskirts of Chiang Mai City at the base of Doi Suthep Hill.
 Walking to the zoo from the old city is possible but as the zoo covers almost 250 acres of forested hill side it is better to go by private tour, Sang Thaew or Tuk Tuk.
-It is good to combine this trip with a visit to Phrathat Doi Suthep Temple, Bhubing Palace and Doi Pui Hmong Tribal Village.
+It is good to combine this trip with a visit to Phrathat Doi Suthep Temple, Bhubing Palace and Doi Pui Hmong Tribal Village. we can provide a private tour or car rental with driver to your group with air – con comfortable vehicle and the tour guide, if you would like to require as well.

 Note : Wheelchair user is accessible